Germany 2008 "For the Youth - Dinosaurs"

 The museum also exhibits a cast of a complete Triceratops, constructed from bones of four individuals.

-The Triceratops skull was selected by the museum as "heraldic" symbol, and appears on meter frankings, postmarks and decorations of museum's letters.
+The Triceratops skull was selected by the museum as a "heraldic" symbol, and appears on meter frankings, postmarks and decorations on the museum's letters.

 The skulls of Triceratops and cast of Triceratops skeleton on display in the Natural History Senckenberg in Frankfurt am Main.
-Image credit: Wikipedia [1], [2]
+Image credit: Wikimedia [1], [2], Photographer: Eva Kröcher.

 Triceratops skulls on meter frankings of the Natural History Senckenberg in Frankfurt am Main Triceratops skulls on meter frankings of the Natural History Senckenberg in Frankfurt am Main